Cannon-Thurston Maps for Kleinian Groups: Split Geometry

 {\bf Note:} The difference between a split level surface and a split surface is that the latter may contain bi-Lipschitz annuli in addition to flat pairs of pants.

 We denote split surfaces by $\Sigma_{i}$ to distinguish them from split level surfaces $S_i$.
 Let $\Sigma_{i}^{s}$ denote the union of the collection of flat pairs of pants and bi-Lipschitz annuli in the image of the split surface (embedding) $\Sigma_{i}$.
+The next Theorem is one of the technical tools from \cite{mahan-split}.
+For the convenience of the reader, we recall the following representative situation from the Introduction to \cite{mahan-split}.

+\begin{enumerate} \item there exists a sequence $\{ S_i \}$ of disjoint, embedded, bounded geometry surfaces exiting $E$.
+These are ordered in a natural way along $E$, i.e. $i<j$ implies that $S_j$ is contained in the unbounded component of $E \setminus S_i$.
+The topological product region between $S_i$ and $S_{i+1}$ is denoted $B_i$. \item Each product region $B_i$ is of two types: \\ Either the product region $B_i$ is {\bf thick}, i.e. there exists a uniform (independent of $i$) constant $K' \geq 1$ such that $B_i$ is $K'-$biLipschitz homeomorphic to $S_i \times [0,1]$.
+Such product regions are called {\bf thick blocks};\ \\ Or, corresponding to the product region $B_i$, there exists a Margulis tube $T_i$ such that $T_i \subset B_i$.
+Further, $T_i \cap S_i$ and $T_i \cap S_{i+1}$ are annuli on $S_i$ and $S_{i+1}$ respectively, with core curves homotopic to the core curve of $T_i$.
+These are examples of {\bf split blocks}. \end{enumerate}

+Thus, for split blocks, the $T_i$ {\it split} both $S_i$ and $S_{i+1}$.
+The complementary pieces (and their lifts to the universal cover) are examples of {\it split components}.
+Note that we have little control, however, on the geometry of the split components.
+This situation generalizes to give a sequence of split surfaces (rather than actual surfaces as in the representative situation above) exiting the end, such that successive pairs are split by some Margulis tubes: